codevalley/foxhole/README.md

 ## Development

-- For local development, use `uvicorn main:app --reload`
+- For local development of the backend, use `uvicorn main:app --reload`
-- For deployment, utilize the provided Dockerfile and docker-compose.yml
+- For the CLI, run `python -m cli.main`
-- Customize the deployment process using Kamal (configuration to be added)
+- Utilize the provided Dockerfile and docker-compose.yml for containerized deployment

 ## Testing